 Case Study: Dedicated AMD R9 270 (G3D Mark Score 4306)

 RandomGaminginHD is another user on YouTube who tested Minecraft on a dedicated AMD R9 270, which happens to be one of the GPUs that meets the recommended system requirements for the game.

-This indicates that for the vanilla game (without any third part mods installed), AMD R9 270, or any other dedicated graphics card that is close to its performance score, is way too powerful.
+This indicates that for the vanilla game (without any third-party mods installed), AMD R9 270, or any other dedicated graphics card close to its performance score, is way too powerful.

-In fact, you may as well play the game on 4K settings with this graphics cards and still maintain a decent frame rate.
+You may as well play the game on 4K settings with these graphics cards and still maintain a decent frame rate.

 Case Study: Dedicated NVIDIA GeForce RTX 3090 (G3D Mark Score 26283)

 Modding knows no bounds.
-Even the heaviest and most powerful of graphics cards can feel underwhelming when modding Minecraft despite it being a seemingly simple game.
+Even the heaviest and most powerful graphics cards can feel underwhelming when modding Minecraft despite being a seemingly straightforward game.

-He tested the game with some of the heaviest mods that included extreme texture resolution, PTGI 12 Shaders, Stratum AND Ray Tracing on a gaming PC with an RTX 3090.
+He tested the game with some of the heaviest mods, including extreme texture resolution, PTGI 12 Shaders, Stratum, AND Ray Tracing on a gaming PC with an RTX 3090.

-The game looks absolutely fantastic to say the least, however, even with the behemoth of a graphics card that is the RTX 3090, the game dips below 60 FPS!
+The game looks fantastic, to say the least; however, even with the behemoth of a graphics card that is the RTX 3090, the game dips below 60 FPS!

 This is quite the surprise for a game that is playable on a potato Intel UHD 610 iGPU.

-Depending upon how heavily you mod the game, sky could the limit for you.
+Depending on how heavily you mod the game, the sky could be the limit for you.